ruby-hyperloop/ruby-hyperloop.io/docs/ref-02-component-api.md

 ## React::Component::Base

+React.rb Components are ruby classes that either subclass React::Component::Base, or mixin React::Component.
+Both mechanisms have the same effect.

-Instances of a `React::Component::Base` are created internally by React when rendering.
+Instances of React Components are created internally by React when rendering.
 The instances exist through subsequent renders, and although coupled to React, act like normal ruby instances.
-The only way to get a reference to a React Component instance outside of React is by storing the return value of `React.render`.
+The only way to get a valid reference to a React Component instance outside of React is by storing the return value of `React.render`.
 Inside other Components, you may use [refs](/docs/more-about-refs.html) to achieve the same result.

 ### Lifecycle Callbacks